“Ninety-nine out of a hundred fail out here, just because it ain’t their game… So take my advice and blow home.”

 Review:

-Movie Crazy is generally regarded as silent-film comedian Harold Lloyd’s best “talkie”.
-Despite several amusing sequences, however, the screenplay as a whole rambles on for too long, diverging from its initial premise and suddenly shifting into a rather ordinary tale of mistaken identities and romantic difficulties.
+While Movie Crazy is generally regarded as one of Harold Lloyd’s best “talkies”, it’s ultimately a disappointment.
+Despite several amusing sequences, the screenplay as a whole rambles on for too long, diverging from its initial premise and suddenly shifting into a rather ordinary tale of mistaken identities and romantic difficulties.
 This is not one of Lloyd’s greatest films, and falls flat in comparison with his earlier masterpieces.
+Watch The Milky Way (1936) instead if you’re curious to see Lloyd in a reasonably successful non-silent film.

 Redeeming Qualities and Moments: